gliptak/lecture-source-py/source/rst/mccall_model.rst

 Suppose for now that we are able to solve :eq:`odu_pv` for the unknown function :math:`v^*`.

-Once we have this function in hand we can behave optimally (i.e., make the right choice between accept and reject).
+Once we have this function in hand, we can behave optimally (i.e., make the right choice between accept and reject).

-All we have to do is select the maximal choice on the r.h.s. of :eq:`odu_pv`.
+All we have to do is to select the maximal choice on the r.h.s. of :eq:`odu_pv`.

 The optimal action is best thought of as a **policy**, which is, in general, a map from states to actions.